 Clinical interests: Electromyography, Botox Injection, Dizziness, Multiple Sclerosis, Parkinson's Disease, Traumatic ...
 (Read more)

-Dr. Ilkcan Cokgor sees patients in Greenbrae, CA and San Anselmo, CA. Her medical specialty is neurology (brain & spinal cord disease).
-She obtained her medical school training at Hacettepe University Faculty of Medicine and performed her residency at Duke University Medical Center.
-Dr. Cokgor's clinical interests include neurological disorders.
-She is rated 3.0 stars out of 5 by her patients.
-She is in-network for several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Western Health Advantage.
+Dr. Ilkcan Cokgor's specialty is neurology (brain & spinal cord disease).
+Her patients gave her an average rating of 2.5 out of 5 stars.
+Her areas of expertise include neurological disorders.
+Dr. Cokgor is an in-network provider for several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Western Health Advantage.
+Dr. Cokgor's education and training includes medical school at Hacettepe University Faculty of Medicine and residency at Duke University Medical Center.
 She has received professional recognition including the following: Top Doctor, Marin Magazine.
-Dr. Cokgor (or staff) speaks Turkish.
-In addition, she offers language support for Spanish-speaking patients.
-She is affiliated with Marin General Hospital and Novato Community Hospital.
-Dr. Cokgor has an open panel.
+Dr. Cokgor (or staff) is conversant in Turkish.
+She also offers language support for Spanish-speaking patients.
+Dr. Cokgor is professionally affiliated with Marin General Hospital and Novato Community Hospital.
+She is open to new patients.